 Literature is clear about the negative impact of COVID-19 on the economies.
 Though a negative impact is predicted, the extent and the transmission channels are yet to be examined.
 It is difficult to estimate the impact of various government interventions (to reduce the impact of the pandemic on individuals and the economy as whole) using various qualitative techniques adopted by Aman (2020) and United Nations (2020).
 This is because economic agent put up an adaptation behaviour during pandemics which could further affect economic activities.
-Bloom et al. (2005) argued that consumer and investors' confidence are likely to be affected by the pandemic has a supply-side effect.
+Bloom et al. (2005) argued that consumer and investors' confidence are likely to be affected by the pandemic and this could have long term implications for the economy.
+Similarly, a pandemic has a supply-side effect.
 Productivity will adversely be affected due to a reduction in labour supply.
 Other productions are likely to affect real sector negatively (Bloom et al., 2005).